 Sarah Foss, chief technology officer at Audacy and another Female Quotient’s Equality Lounge panelist, noted that while public policy plays a large role in bridging the divide, “policy doesn't hit content.”
 “That's an obligation we have as publishers and tech companies,” she said.
 Samuels added how important it is to lead by example.
 “Be willing to be a mentor for future leaders.
 We won't always be here."

-Contributing to your own thought leadership on the digital divide helps not only advocate for real change, but positively affects your brand.
+Contributing to your own thought leadership on the digital divide helps not only advocate for it, but embrace real change, but positively affects your brand.
 Effective thought leadership can attract new consumers and retain existing ones through trust and honest connection.
 It also promotes a positive company culture and helps the public see your business as a prominent contributor to important issues, such as bridging the digital divide.

 Start by sharing content on your blog or social media.
 While you can certainly repost relevant articles or videos from other industry experts, you can have a greater impact by creating your own.
 Once you’ve established authority on the topic, consider participating in conferences, panels or webinars to help you and your business stand out as thought leaders.